solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ![This image demonstrates that the Laravel app functions without a problem when deployed to AKS.]

-# AppMod 01 : Classic Deployment to PHP enabled IIS server
+# AppMod 01 : Classic Deployment to PHP-enabled IIS server

 This is a simple app that runs PHP code to connect to a PostgreSQL database.
 These tasks will be performed on the **pgsqldevSUFFIX-win11** virtual machine deployed via the ARM template.

+## Required Resources

+Several resources are required to perform this lab.
+These include:

+-   Development Server with web server and PHP
+-   Composer
+-   PostgreSQL 14+

+Create these resources using the PostgreSQL Flexible Server Developer Guide Setup documentation. **Note the last section that requires you to run the provided setup PowerShell script**:

+-   [Deployment Instructions]

 ## Database Deployment

 1. On the **pgsqldevSUFFIX-win11** virtual machine, open a Windows PowerShell window

 2. Run the following commands to create the database (type `yes` when prompted).
 Note that the developer guide repo should be cloned to